Skip to main content

 Paid

-Git is the most popular Version Control System (VCS) in the world.
-It helps you track your project history, revert back your code in case of mistakes, and work effectively in a team.
+Git is the most popular Version Control System (VCS) in the world, crucial for tracking your project history, reverting code in case of errors, and enhancing collaborative work within a team.

 This is the Git course I wish I had when I was learning Git!